openebs/mayastor-docs/reference/storage-class-parameters.md

 ## affinityGroup

-An `affinityGroup` represents a collection of volumes that belong to instances of a particular type of Kubernetes application, specifically the StatefulSet.
-When a StatefulSet is deployed, each instance within the StatefulSet creates its individual Persistent Volume Claim (PVC) and Persistent Volume (PV), which collectively form the `affinityGroup`.
-Each volume within the `affinityGroup` corresponds to an instance of the StatefulSet.
+An `affinityGroup` represents a collection of volumes that belong to instances of Kubernetes StatefulSet.
+When a StatefulSet is deployed, each instance within the StatefulSet creates its own individual volume, which collectively forms the `affinityGroup`.
+Each volume within the `affinityGroup` corresponds to a pod of the StatefulSet.

-This feature enforces the following rules to ensure proper replica placement and distribution:
+This feature enforces the following rules to ensure the proper placement and distribution of replicas and targets :

-1. Anti-Affinity among replicas of the same volume:
+1. Anti-Affinity among volumes having single replicas :
-Replicas belonging to the same volume within an `affinityGroup` are prevented from being placed in the same pool or on the same node.
-This rule aims to avoid volume creation failures that may occur due to an insufficient number of pools available for placement.

-2. Anti-Affinity among replicas of different volumes:
-This feature also enforces anti-affinity rules among replicas of different volumes within an `affinityGroup`.
  This rule ensures that replicas of different volumes are distributed in such a way that there is no single point of failure.
-By avoiding colocation of replicas from different volumes on the same node, the feature enhances the resilience and availability of the stateful application.
+By avoiding the colocation of replicas from different volumes on the same node.

+2. Anti-Affinity among volumes having multiple replicas :

+If the affinity group volumes have multiple replicas, they already have some level of redundancy.
+This feature ensures that in such cases, the replicas are distributed optimally.

+3. Anti-affinity among targets :

+The [High Availability](https://mayastor.gitbook.io/introduction/advanced-operations/ha) feature ensures target availability.
+The `affinityGroup` ensures that in such cases, the replicas are distributed optimally.

 By default, the `affinityGroup` feature is disabled.
 To enable it, modify the storage class YAML by setting the `parameters.affinityGroup` parameter to true.